University of Cambridge Department of Applied Maths and Theoretical Physics

 `High-frequency quasi-periodic oscillations' (HFQPOs) observed in the emission from black hole binary systems present an important but unresolved problem in astrophysics.
 One explanation involves the amplification of `diskoseismic' trapped inertial waves, confined to the inner regions of a black hole accretion disk by relativistic effects.

-More recently, I have been taking a numerical approach to this problem, running non-linear, magnetohydrodynamic simulations to explore the growth of oscillations excited by non-linear coupling with highly eccentric streamlines in relativistic accretion disks.
+More recently, I have been taking a numerical approach to this problem, running non-linear, magnetohydrodynamic simulations to explore the growth of oscillations excited by non-linear coupling with eccentric streamlines in relativistic accretion disks.

 The magnetorotational instability (MRI) provides a widely accepted explanation for turbulent accretion in astrophysical disks.
 However, although studied extensively in local simulations, numerical capabilities have only recently allowed for the dynamics of MRI turbulence to be explored on a global scale.
 I am interested in how the MRI might drive, damp or otherwise interact with other waves and instabilities theorized to occur on large scales in astrophysical accretion flows.